Going back to work full-time? Let’s chat.

 10. There is No Right Answer

-Are you contemplating going back to work full-time?
+Are you a mom contemplating going back to work full-time?
 Have you gone back to work recently?
 Sound off!